top of page

 • Every first Sunday from November 1st to March 31st.

-There is a car park which is usually full with buses.
+There is a car park at Mycenae which is usually full with buses.
 You can park along the road but at peak times you may have a problem finding a parking place.

 5. What to See at Mycenae

-It would take about 1.5 to 2 hours to see everything at the site including the museum.
+It would take about 1.5 to 2 hours to see everything at Mycenae including the museum.
 It all depends on your level of interest in ancient Greece.

 The main sights to see are: